Esri/solutions-widgets-wpf/source/BombThreatAddin/Readme.md

 ### Services

-* There are several services that the addins depend on to function.
-You can open, build, and run the TestDependentServices solution to check which services may not be available.
+* A geometry service is required and is provided by ArcGIS Online: [Geometry Service](http://tasks.arcgisonline.com/ArcGIS/rest/services/Geometry/GeometryServer)
+* If you are using your own portal behind the firewall and cannot reach ArcGIS Online you will need to modify the service url to point to your own service.

 ## Resources